Magdi El-Gabri: Biography

 Magdi Abdel-Hadi Al-Gabri was born in Umm Al-Masryeen neighborhood in Giza, Egypt in 1961.
-His mother gave birth to 16 children and he was the ninth child and the only boy child who lived after the death of his six siblings.
-For this reason, and to protect him from the evil eye, his family treated him as a girl which they dressed him as a girl, lengthened his hair, and changed his name to a girl's name until he started his primary school studies.
+His mother gave birth to 16 children and he was the ninth child and one of two boys who lived after the death of his six siblings.
+For this reason, and to protect him from the evil eye, his family treated him as a girl by dressing him as a girl, lengthening his hair, and changing his name to a girl's name until he started his primary school studies.
 El-Gabri studied his middle school at Al-Ahram School, and his secondary school at Saidia Military school in 1979.
 Later, he obtained a Diploma in Higher Institute for Agricultural Cooperation from Ain Shams University, and obtained a postgraduate diploma in folk arts from the Academy of Arts in 1992.
 Then, he worked as a proofreader for the "radio and television" magazine, then worked as a cultural specialist at the General Organization of Culture Palaces.
 El-Gabri married his wife, Safaa Abdel Moneim, who was also a writer, in 1988.
 His writing career began when he was still studying at the Agriculture College at Ain Shams University, where he wrote a play entitle "A Passport on Meat Paper".
 He published his first poetry collection "August" a few months prior to the Gulf War in 1990.
 Then he published his second collection named "Exactly As If It Happened" in 1995.
 He also published the poem "A Scandal, and a Scandal Must Be Completed" in which he mocked the wars that are taking place in the Arab world.